taddison/tjaddison.com/_posts/2017-04-22-Checking-SQL-Agent-job-ownership-with-pester.md

 As you create additional infrastructure tests you can drop them in the folder and Pester will automatically run them on your list of target servers.
 I've got a repository which contains some example tests on [Github](https://github.com/taddison/SQLInfrastructureTests).

 Note that the test we have coded for looks to ensure all jobs are owned by SA.
-To workaround the issues described earlier (e.g. can't authenticate a user account) we should say that *user accounts* shouldn't own jobs.
+To workaround the issues described at the start of the post (e.g. can't authenticate a user account to run a job) we should say that *user accounts* shouldn't own jobs.
 In my current environment that translates to all jobs must be owned by SA.
 In your environment you might have a dedicated SQL account for jobs (or something similar), and so you may wish to modify this check.

 ## Additional Reading